 Black and white sesame seeds and/or poppy seeds (optional)

-1. In a glass measuring cup, combine one cup warm water, the milk, yeast and sugar.
+1. In a measuring cup, combine one cup warm water, the milk, yeast and sugar.
 Let stand until foamy, about five minutes.
-Meanwhile, beat one egg.
+In the mean time, beat one egg.

 2. In a large bowl, combine both flours with the salt.
 Add the butter to the flours and salt and rub into the flour using your fingers or a pastry cutter, making crumbs, like you would a pie dough.
-Stir in the yeast mixture and beaten egg until a dough forms.
-Scrape dough onto clean, well-floured counter and knead, scooping dough up, slapping it on counter and turning it, until smooth and elastic, 8 to 10 minutes.
-(You may also use a stand mixer for this, eliminating the need for a bench scraper – but bread from hand always tastes and feels better than bread from machine) You want the dough to remain slightly tacky, as the more flour you add, the tougher they will be when baked.
+Stir in the yeast mixture and beaten egg until it forms a dough.
+Scrape dough onto clean, well-floured counter or board. and knead, scooping the dough up, slapping and turning it, until smooth and elastic, about 8 to 10 minutes.
+(You may also use a stand mixer for this, eliminating the need for a bench scraper – but bread that’s hand kneaded is always better in my opinion).
+You want the dough to remain slightly tacky, as the more flour you add, the tougher they will be when baked.

 4. Line a baking sheet with parchment paper.
-Using dough scraper, divide dough into 8 equal parts.
-Gently roll each into a ball and arrange two to three inches apart on baking sheet.
+Using dough scraper or sharp knife, divide dough into 8 equal parts.
+Gently roll each into a ball and arrange two to three inches apart on the lined baking sheet.
 Cover loosely with a piece of plastic wrap lightly coated in nonstick spray and let buns rise in a warm place for 1 to 2 hours.

-5. Set a large shallow pan of water on oven floor.
-Preheat oven to 400 degrees with rack in center.
-Beat remaining egg with 1 tablespoon water and brush some on top of buns.
+5. Set a large pan of water on oven floor.
+Preheat the oven to 400 degrees with a rack in the center.
+Beat remaining the egg with 1 tablespoon water to make an egg wash, then brush on top of buns.
 Sprinkle with sesame seeds ( I used both sesame and poppy seeds.
 Try a little sea salt too!), pressing them in gently to adhere.
 Bake, turning the sheet halfway through baking, until tops are golden brown, about 15 minutes.
 Transfer to a rack to cool.
 These can be frozen, then placed in a freezer bag for up to 2 to 3 months, When ready to use, let thaw at room temperature and heat or toast slightly, if desired.

 “Fat Doug” Burgers